matthiasg/win-groups/README.md

       console.log('Is in group:', isInGroup);
     });

 > Note: This would test whether the currently logged on user is part of the Users group.
-This does not seem to work on Win8 anymore though.
+> Windows 8: This does not seem to work on Win8 anymore though since the users are not in automatically part of the Users group anymore..